8 Common HR Generalist Interview Questions and Answers

 You can use this question as an opportunity to explain why you believe this job is right for you.
-You have to be convincing so that the recruiter believes that you not only want the HR generalist position but also want the position in their company.
+You must convince so that the recruiter believes that you not only want the human resource generalist position but also want the position in their company.

 In any case, the ideal way to answer this question is by talking about your HR career and background.
 Delve into why you chose HR as a career and why you decided to pursue it further.
 It’s crucial to make it sound inspiring, so you can develop a strong base throughout the interview process.

 When you’re going into details of your HR career, talk about your first official HR role, any current job, and your career goals, along with how they’ve evolved over time.
-Then strategically mention that becoming an HR generalist is the next logical hierarchal step in your career path.
+Then mention that becoming a human resource generalist is the next logical hierarchal step in your career path.

 It will help if you build up your answers according to the company you’ve applied to.
-Specifically, focus on explaining why the HR generalist role in that company would provide better opportunities.
+Moreover, focus on explaining why the human resource generalist role in that company would provide better opportunities.

 Many hiring managers prefer knowing if you’ve applied to any other jobs, similar or not.
 This question is asked to validate to answer to the question mentioned above.
 In any case, the question aims to check two things based on your answer: